Dynamic Service Migration in Mobile Edge Computing Based on Markov Decision Process: Approximate Solution for 2-D Mobility

 \subsection{Bound on Approximation Error}

-Error in the approximation arises because the transition probabilities in the distance-based MDP are not exactly the same as that in the 2-D MDP (there is at most a difference of $0.5r$).
+Error arises from the approximation because the transition probabilities in the distance-based MDP are not exactly the same as that in the 2-D MDP (there is at most a difference of $0.5r$).
 In this subsection, we study the difference in the discounted sum costs when using the policy obtained from the distance-based MDP and the true optimal policy for the 2-D MDP.
-The result is summarized as Proposition \ref{prop:approxErrorBound}.
+The result is summarized as Theorem \ref{prop:approxErrorBound}.

-\begin{proposition} Let $V_{\textrm{dist}}(e)$ denote the discounted sum cost when using the policy from the distance-based MDP, and let $V^*(e)$ denote the discounted sum cost when using true optimal policy of the 2-D MDP, then we have $V_{\textrm{dist}}(e)-V^*(e)\leq \frac{\gamma rk}{1-\gamma}$ for all $e$, where $k\triangleq\max_{x}\left\{ c_{m}\left(x+2\right)-c_{m}\left(x\right)\right\} $. \end{proposition} \begin{proof} (Outline) The proof is completed in three steps.
+\begin{theorem} Let $V^*_{\textnormal{dist}}(e)$ denote the discounted sum cost when using the policy that is optimal for the distance-based MDP, and let $V^*(e)$ denote the discounted sum cost when using true optimal policy of the 2-D MDP, then we have $V^*_{\textnormal{dist}}(e)-V^*(e)\leq \frac{\gamma r \kappa}{1-\gamma}$ for all $e$, where $\kappa\triangleq\max_{x}\left\{ {b}\left(x+2\right)-{b}\left(x\right)\right\} $. \end{theorem} \begin{proof} (Outline) The proof is completed in three steps.
 First, we modify the states of the 2-D MDP in such a way that the aggregate transition probability from any state $(i'_0,j'_0)\neq(0,0)$ to ring $i_1=i'_0+1$ (correspondingly, $i_1=i'_0-1$) is $2.5r$ (correspondingly, $1.5r$).
 We assume that we use a given policy on both the original and modified \mbox{2-D} MDPs, and show a bound on the difference in the discounted sum costs for these two MDPs.
 In the second step, we show that the modified \mbox{2-D} MDP is equivalent to the distance-based MDP.
-This can be intuitively explained by the reason that the modified 2-D MDP has the same transition probabilities as the distance-based MDP when only considering the ring index $i$, and also, the one-timeslot cost $C_a(e(t))$ only depends on $\Vert e(t)-a(e(t)) \Vert$ and $\Vert a(e(t)) \Vert$, both of which can be determined from the ring indexes of $e(t)$ and $a(e(t))$.
+This can be intuitively explained by the reason that the modified 2-D MDP has the same transition probabilities as the distance-based MDP when only considering the ring index $i$, and also, the one-timeslot cost $C_a(e(t))$ only depends on $\Vert e(t)-a(e(t)) \Vert$ and $\Vert a(e(t)) \Vert$, both of which can be determined from the ring indices of $e(t)$ and $a(e(t))$.
 The third step uses the fact that the optimal policy for the distance-based MDP cannot bring higher discounted sum cost for the distance-based MDP (and hence the modified 2-D MDP) than any other policy.
 By utilizing the error bound found in the first step twice, we prove the result.
-For details of the proof, see \cite{migrationSup}. \end{proof}
+For details of the proof, see Appendix~\ref{sec:proofOfApproxErrorBound}. \end{proof}